 Foliar - Applying herbicide to the leaves of actively growing plants.

-Bundle + Cut - Usually used for grasses, applying herbicide to a bundle of stems after gathering them and cutting off the tops of the plants.
+Bundle + Cut - Usually used for grasses.
+Gathering up multiple stems (often tying them together), cutting off the tops of the plants, and applying herbicide to cut stems.

 Cut Stump - Applying herbicide to the stump of a woody plant after the plant is cut down.
 More information here.